Bad Postcards from the edge – Here’s what’s hitting mailboxes this week

 As I’m known to remark to my designer and others “Words words words words…” Good gosh.
 As it travels between the mailbox and the trash, no one is going to read all of that.
 The mail panel side isn’t bad, but we go from 7 bullets on that side to huge blocks of text on the other.
 I know I’m accused at times of being verbose, but this was too much.
 When it comes to mail pieces like this, less is sometimes more.

-On the front we pair a fair head and shoulders shot with a picture of the dude holding a notebook.. because people want to know he can read from a notebook.
+On the front we pair a fair head and shoulders shot with a long distance picture of the dude holding a notebook.. because people want to know he can read from a notebook.
 But let’s make it weirder, and just shove it off to the side.
 I mean, it has elements that could be ok if they arranged them a little better, but they’re trying to jam too much in, and then shoving the logo, one of the important parts (because it’s the basis for the candidate’s branding) off to the corner.

 Speaking of branding..
 We have 2 logos going, and one of them (in the address block) is inserted as a logo within a logo in the top corner.
 I can only ask..
 Why?